Motion City Soundtrack: The Same Old Wasted Wonderful World (2025–present)

-The group announced their seventh studio album, The Same Old Wasted Wonderful World, on June 17, 2025, releasing its lead single "She Is Afraid" alongside a music video inspired by Severance.
-The album marks their first in ten years, marking their longest gap between records, as well as the first album to feature the band's classic line-up since 2012's Go.
-Reflecting on the new album’s creation, guitarist Joshua Cain said it was about reconnecting with what originally made the band special.
-Frontman Justin Pierre added that, unlike past records focused on personal struggles and confusion, he had since found clarity and a stronger sense of identity through working through those challenges.
-The album was recorded by Sean O'Keefe, a veteran producer who worked with bands like Fall Out Boy, Hawthorne Heights the Plain White T's, and recently Beach Bunny.
+On June 15, 2025. the band played the 30th anniversary revival of Vans Warped Tour in Washington, D.C..
+Two days later, the group announced their seventh studio album, The Same Old Wasted Wonderful World, on June 17, 2025, releasing its lead single "She Is Afraid" alongside a music video inspired by Severance.
+The album marked their first in ten years, marking their longest gap between records, as well as the first album to feature the band's classic line-up since 2012's Go.
+Reflecting on the new album’s creation, guitarist Joshua Cain said it was about reconnecting with "what originally made the band special".
+Frontman Justin Pierre added that, unlike past records focused on personal struggles and confusion, he had since "found clarity and a stronger sense of identity through working through those challenges".
+The album was recorded by Sean O'Keefe, a veteran producer who has previously worked with bands like Fall Out Boy, Hawthorne Heights the Plain White T's, and Beach Bunny.
 The band had previously worked with O'Keefe back in the 2000s, for split EPs with the bands Matchbook Romance and Schatzi.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.